 Gary Jr., says he wanted to prove that he could accomplish things outside of baseball.

-Their story isn’t laced in tragedy, financial struggle, criminal ruin or remarkable rises and transformations.
+Their story isn’t laced in tragedy, financial struggle, criminal ruin or redemption.
 They were always on point.
 The upbringing solid and the dreams real.
 The father was present and the kids stayed the course and achieved coveted goals.

 They are why Sarge played the game, and why his kids have constructed beautiful lives reaping the many benefits that the sport of baseball has to offer.